hierro1981/silla-prism-integration-h/README.md

 ![Silla Prism Solar](image.png)

-This repository contains a custom integration to integrate a Silla Prism EVSE inside HomeAssistant
+This repository contains a fork of the custom integration to integrate a Silla Prism EVSE inside HomeAssistant made by https://github.com/persuader72/silla-prism-integration

 ## Installation